 - Find one time income opportunities.
 There are lots of chances to do some quick work and earn money inside and outside your home.
 You can answer online surveys, care for pets while their owners are on vacation, participate in focus groups, and more.

 5. Tackling Debt While Saving for an Emergency Fund

 Instead of trying to put extra money toward debt, build up your emergency fund first -- and see if there are ways to reduce your interest rate while you're doing so.

-Make minimum payments on your debt while you focus on building at least a starter emergency fund of several thousand dollars.
+Make minimum payments on your debt whether it be your mortgage payment, student loans, or credit card debt.
+While you focus on building at least a starter emergency fund of several thousand dollars.

 You'll have to decide which approach is best, given the interest rate on your debt and how much risk you face of experiencing a really big emergency.

 An emergency fund is intended to help you stay out of debt, but what if you're already in debt?

 Deciding whether to save up an emergency fund or focus aggressively on paying down debt is difficult.
 Your lender likely charges a much higher interest rate than you'll earn on your emergency fund, so it may seem silly to have money sitting in the bank while you pay interest.

 However, in almost every case, it makes sense to save for an emergency fund before beginning an aggressive plan to pay down credit card debt.
 This never means skipping minimum payments -- you always need to pay the minimums.
 But, unless you have very high-interest consumer debt, like payday loans or a credit card with a penalty interest rate, it makes sense to save for an emergency first.